Przyszowice massacre: History

 After the start of the Soviet January offensive in early 1945, the Red Army broke through from the line of the Vistula River well into German-held territory in occupied Poland.
 By late January, the scattered forces of the Wehrmacht were withdrawn to the line of the Oder River, which was on the pre-war territory of the Third Reich.
 However, several German units were ordered to prepare tactical counter-attacks, notably in the region of Upper Silesia, on the Polish-German borderland.
 On January 23, Soviet forces seized the town of Gleiwitz (Gliwice), one of the major industrial centres of the area.
 On the following day, the Germans counter-attacked, precipitating a three-day-long battle for the area.
 Eventually victorious, on January 26 the Russians entered the village of Przyszowice, the last Polish village before the Polish-German border.

 During the following two days, a massacre of local inhabitants ensued.
 The Soviet soldiers set several dozen houses on fire and began shooting at the civilians trying to extinguish the flames.
 It is believed that over 60 civilians lost their lives, Polish newspapers gave the high-end number of 69.
-Men, women and children aged between 10 days and 78 years were killed, although most of the victims were adult males.
+Men, women and children aged between 10 days and 78 years were killed, although most of the victims were adult men.
 Among the victims were four former prisoners of the Auschwitz concentration camp who had escaped from a death march the previous day.
 Except for two of the escapees who were Italian and Hungarian, the rest of the victims were Polish civilians – including two former soldiers of the Polish Army, who had recently been freed by the Soviets from a prisoner of war camp.
 According to Polish media, in addition to the mass murder of civilians, the Soviet forces looted the village and raped an unknown number of women.